Bayesian Calibration for Large-Scale Fluid Structure Interaction Problems Under Embedded/Immersed Boundary Framework: Numerical Results

+This setup gives rise to a zero mean state of $\log a(y, \theta)$ which corresponds to the undamaged state $\omega(y, \theta) = 0$.
+And the damage $\omega$ increases monotonically with $\log a$.
+In this test, we consider the first 10 KL modes (i.e., with 10 sampled $\theta_{(l)}$) and generate the reference damage field $\omega_{ref}(y)$ from \cref{eq:omega-damage,eq:KL-1d}.
+The resulting damage field $\omega_{ref}(y)$ is depicted in \cref{fig:Wing-Damage-Obs}.

-For the forward problem, implicit backward Euler time integrator is used for the fluid and implicit 2nd order mid-point rule time integrator is applied to for the structure with a constant time step $\Delta t = 5\times10^{-5}s$.
-The simulation starts from a steady flow field depicted in~\cref{fig:Wing-steady}, in which a shock wave forms on the airfoil.
-When the coupled simulation starts, the airfoil starts buffeting, interacts with the shock wave, and undergoes large deformations~(See~\cref{fig:Wing-unsteady}).
+For the forward problem, we apply FIVER (Section~\ref{subsec:computational_framework}) to solve for the fluid dynamics and structural response.
+Specifically, an implicit backward Euler time integrator is used for the fluid and an implicit 2nd order mid-point rule time integrator is applied to for the structure with a constant time step $\Delta t = 5\times10^{-5}s$.
+The simulation starts from a steady flow field depicted in~\cref{fig:Wing-steady}, in which a shock wave forms on the wing.
+When the coupled simulation starts, the wing starts buffeting, interacts with the shock wave, and undergoes large deformations~(See~\cref{fig:Wing-unsteady}).
 The coupled system is integrated till $T = 0.1s$.
 And each forward run takes about 36 core hours.

-For the inverse problem, the damage field $\omega(y, \theta)$ is inferred from the displacement measurements of the airfoil buffeting motion.
-The reference damage field $\omega_{ref}(y)$ is generated from \cref{eq:omega-damage,eq:KL-1d} with the first 10 KL modes.
-The damage field $\omega_{ref}(y)$ is depicted in \cref{fig:Wing-Damage-Obs}.
+For the inverse problem, the damage field $\omega(y, \theta)$ is inferred from the displacement measurements of the wing buffeting motion.
 With the reference damage field, we construct the observation $y_{obs}$ at 12 locations~(See \cref{fig:Wing-Damage-Obs}) on the leading edge, half chord position, and trailing edge with $5\%$ synthetic Gaussian random noises:

 where $\odot$ denotes element-wise multiplication.
 The observation data are collected every $0.002$~s, giving $N_y = 600$ observation data in total (See \cref{fig:Wing-Disp}).

 The UKI is applied to retrieve the first $N_{\theta} = 5$ KL modes; in essence the model form error exists.
 The solution process is initialized with $\mean_0 = 0$ (no damage) and $\Cov_0 = \I$, and hence $\theta_0 \sim \N(0, \I)$.
 The observation error is set to follow $\eta \sim \N(0, 0.1^2\I)$; in essence we assume imperfect knowledge of the noise model.
 For $N_{\theta} = 5$, each iteration includes $11$ parallel forward runs.
 The optimization errors $\Phi(\theta)$ in \cref{eq:LSQ} at each iteration are plotted in~\cref{fig:Wing-Error}, showing fast convergence.
 The estimated damage field $\omega(y, \theta)$ and the associated 2-$\sigma$ confidence intervals at the $15$-th iteration are depicted in \cref{fig:Wing-UQ}.
 The truth damage field $\omega_{ref}$ falls within the confidence interval with high probability.
 The predicted displacement fields at these measurement locations and the displacement predicted with the initial guess (no-damage case) are depicted in~\cref{fig:Wing-Disp}.
 It is worth mentioning that all displacement curves are very close to the observation data, which indicates the wing displacement is not very sensitive to the damage.
 However, UKI still delivers a good estimate of the damage field, which demonstrates the effectiveness of the Bayesian calibration procedure for real-world applications.